ai4u-ai/velocity/README.md

 You can use multiple annotation collections to create a data set.
 We have created a tool that permits you to do that by [dragging and dropping annotation collections](datasets.md).
 In the same tool you can combine multiple data sets into one again just by dragging and dropping.

-Different algorithms need a different type of data format and annotation.
-For instance a classification algorithm take the full image as an input and provides the probability of a class as a prediction.
-An object detection algorithm will predict not only the class but the bounding box of this class.
-Our tool permits you to transform your annotations to both use cases.
-You are able as well to just download the transformed data set and use it.
-The tool will inform you during the creation of the data set how many labels there are and how many annotations per label.
-This is important as you don't want you data to be unbalanced.
-Make sure that you have similar amount of annotations per class.

 ### Support or Contact